Satyajit-147/MaRS-Software-Recruitment-Task1/README.md

    ![Initializing Git](add.png)

-   **Description:** Adds all the files in the current directory to the staging area preparing them for commit
+   **Description:** Adds all the files in the current directory to the staging area, preparing them for commit

 9. Commit the Changes (Command: git commit -m "Initial commit")